-Traditionally Hawaiian Sea Salt was used in ceremonial blessing of outgoing canoes and tools and to preserve abundant catches.
+Traditionally Hawaiian Sea Salt was used in ceremonial blessings of outgoing canoes and tools and to preserve abundant catches.
 It was one of the first items exchanged between Hawaiians and early Traders and even today, a gift of salt is considered a symbol of good luck and blessing and makes a beautiful and meaningful personal or corporate gift.

 Hawaiian Salt Legends